 Almost all our local fishing waters are productive aquatic ecosystems, reflecting the fertile lands (watersheds) surrounding them.
 To maintain fish populations in shallow, soft-sediment lakes where wintertime oxygen drops to levels threatening survival (a condition known as winterkill), aeration is sometimes used to mix in atmospheric oxygen.

 Aeration systems used to maintain fish populations are operated by local organizations under permit from MN DNR Section of Ecological and Water Resources.
-Details of the Lake Aeration Program can be found here.
+Details of the Lake Aeration Program, including local aerated lakes, can be found here.